Find a course

 ‘Could you make it as a commercial diver?
 If you are physically able to dive and could handle roughly 2-6 weeks away from home, then yes.
 You could earn roughly £300 a day as an offshore air diver, and that increases depending on extra qualifications held, like the CSWIP 3.1U, DMT, Welding & Burning, Rigging and Inspection report writing skills.

 ‘It can be hard at first finding a job offshore, as companies prefer divers with experience.
 Inshore work would be the best place to start.
 The Underwater Centre does help to promote newly qualified divers to find work within their area by giving their CVs to reputable companies.
 Some inshore companies do cater for newly qualified divers to help build their experience and knowledge.
 There are also many websites which advertise offshore work which can help boost the chances of a diver looking for work.’

 ‘It was an amazing experience to learn at the Centre in Fort William.
 The staff were very friendly and took the time to explain anything I didn’t understand.
 The main things I learnt from during my course, which I think will help me progress are; how to dive safely, how to tie knots, how to setup the diving equipment and how to log dives.

 ‘Another bonus was that the accommodation being so conveniently placed close to the dive sites.
 3 meals were also provided daily so I didn’t need to worry about cooking for myself!’

-- An ‘in-date’ United Kingdom HSE Diving Medical Certificate (we also accept Norwegian, Dutch or Irish HSA approved Diving Medical Certificates, please contact us if you have a medical from these countries to ensure it is accepted);
+An ‘in-date’ United Kingdom HSE Diving Medical Certificate (we also accept Norwegian, Dutch or Irish HSA approved Diving Medical Certificates);

 Please note, all courses at The Underwater Centre are taught in English, unless previously arranged, so you must have a good understanding of verbal and written English.